oneeve8/kobble-data/content/videonarrativehowto.md

 It’s as simple as click, drag and drop

-Now I’d like to show you how you can stream a book in Kobble
+Now I’d like to show you how you can stream a book in Kobble.

+[Show a book streamed in Kobble]

+First find the archived book you want to stream,

 You will learn how to create a:
 GitHub Repo